safdar-azeem/vue-carousel-lite/README.md

 -  **Customizable**: Flexible props for direction, autoplay, gap, pagination visibility, and more.
 -  **Touch and Mouse Support**: Drag and mousewheel interactions.
 -  **Nuxt 3 SSR Support**: Server-side rendering for better SEO.
+-  **Virtual Rendering**: Renders only visible slides + buffer for optimal performance with large datasets

 ## Demo